iocomp-org/sharedMem/README.md

 Extract data used in research paper and run the plot script.
 'sharedMemdir' is the directory containing output files from the sharedMem.
 'iocompdir' is the directory containing output files from iocomp.
-The plotting script will output the wall time plot and the computational time plot with the default directories for iocomp and sharedMem csv files.
+The plotting script will output the wall time plot and the computational time plot with the default directories.
+If only sharedMemdir is specified, then only the sharedMem output will be plotted.
+If both sharedMemdir and iocompdir are specified then both outputs will be plotted side by side for comparison.
+To show the plot, input the following with the appropriate directories for iocomp and sharedMem.

 	python3 main.py --iocompdir=../data/iocomp/IOCOMP --sharedMemdir=../data/sharedMem/OUTPUT

-To save the plots the save option can be added, which would save the plots in the output directory.
+To save the plots the save option can be added, which would save the plots in the data/output directory.

 	python3 main.py --iocompdir=../data/iocomp/IOCOMP --sharedMemdir=../data/sharedMem/OUTPUT --save